-For the four complete tiers, CarProof also has access to American databases and information so shoppers do not have to be limited to Canadian vehicles.
+CarProof also has access to American databases and information so shoppers do not have to be limited to Canadian vehicles.
 Any VIN going over the border on either side will probably have information recorded in CarProof’s database.
 If you’re a Canadian resident or looking to purchase a used vehicle from a Canadian dealer, CarProof should be your first choice for up-to-date information.
 However, they do lack a smartphone app for shoppers at dealerships and they currently do not have an unlimited VIN checking option.

-What’s The Best Option?
+What’s the Best Vehicle History Report Option?

 There really isn’t an excuse to save a few dollars now only to have to pay for repairs later when your lemon car starts acting like a lemon.
-If you’re still concerned about the paying for a report, Carfax, AutoCheck, and CarProof offer money back guarantees or buyback programs for any vehicle you checked out with their services.
+If you’re still concerned about paying for a report, Carfax, AutoCheck, and CarProof offer money back guarantees or buyback programs for any vehicle you checked out with their services.
 A paid report is simply smart thinking.

 Between Carfax and AutoCheck we believe AutoCheck is the better option.
 This is based on price, comprehensiveness as well as feedback from thousands of used car buyers.
 If you’re ready to check out a few cars just enter the VIN on this page.